Economy of Madhya Pradesh: Bhopal

 The industrial area of the city includes four zones marked by the state government for the promotion of the manufacturing capacity of the city.
 The largest zone is the Mandideep Industrial Area situated at the national highway connecting Bhopal and Nagpur.
 Mandideep houses numerous pharmaceutical, manufacturing, automobile, and textiles companies which include HEG Limited, Procter & Gamble, Lupin Limited, Eicher Tractors, Insulators and Electricals Limited, etc. The other industrial zones around Bhopal include Bagroda AKVN, Tamot Plastic Park and Acharpura Textile Park with the close proximity of Bhopal Airport.
 While the economic and industrial zones within the city boundaries include Govindpura Industrial Area, Bharat Heavy Electricals Limited (BHEL), and Bhopal IT Park.
 In 2020, Volvo Eicher opened its new plant in Bhopal, while IT Giant Wipro expressed its intention to open its new Software Development Centre in Bhopal.
 A land has already been allotted to the Wipro Group for the establishment of the Azim Premji University Bhopal, which will be second of its type in the entire country after Bengaluru.
 While India's first multi-skills park known as Global Skills Park is situated within the city.
 The Skills Park is the first of its kind project in India, making Bhopal a highly preferred destination in terms of the generation of a skilled workforce, in consonance with the industry demands.

 Bhopal has reaped the benefits of its enormous capability in the tourism industry, with numerous lakes, dams, greenery, and historical sites being the center of attraction.
 The city is a unique blend of cultural heritage sites, natural beauty, and modern infrastructure.
 The city has been consistently ranked number one in the implementation of the Smart City Project in India.
 Due to the advantage of its location, Bhopal is considered by the investors to be the topmost investment destination for logistics hubs, along with the booming real estate market of the city.
 Bhopal is also home to well-known educational institutes in India and has a prominent healthcare infrastructure.

-The nominal GDP of Bhopal district (excluding Mandideep) was estimated at Rs.
-44,175 crores in 2020-21.
+The nominal GDP of Bhopal district was estimated at Rs.
+44,175 crores in 2020–21.